“How much do google ads cost” is the first question business owners ask, when they first start thinking about paid ads.

 If your maximum bid for a certain keyword is $5, and your ad has a Quality Score of 9, then following the formula above, your Ad Rank is 45.
 If another advertiser will want to get a higher position in search engine results than you, then it has to obtain a higher Ad Rank.

 If you’re not sure what keywords you should bid on, then a tool like Google Keyword Planner could help you understand what prospects are looking for online.
-Keep in mind that the keywords with the highest search volumes usually come with a hefty price.
+Keep in mind that the keywords with the highest search volumes usually come with a hefty Google Ads price per click.
 Moreover, a high search volume isn’t necessarily a guarantee that your ads will convert.

 How Should I Spend My Budget?

-An excellent way to get started with AdWords is on a per-campaign basis.
-Simply put, you should allocate a daily budget for each AdWords campaign you create for a specific keyword.
-Make sure to prioritize your campaigns and set a higher budget for the best-selling products.
+An excellent way to get started with Ads is on a per-campaign basis.
+Simply put, you should allocate a daily budget for each Google Ads campaign you create for a specific keyword.
+Make sure to prioritise your campaigns and set a higher budget for the best-selling products.

 Budget Control Practices

-One of the things that make Google AdWords such an amazing advertising channel is that it allows you to customize your campaigns as per your liking.
+One of the things that make Google Ads such an amazing advertising channel is that it allows you to customise your campaigns as per your liking.
 For example, because there is no minimum budget required to advertise on Google’s search network, you have total control over how much you want to spend and how.

-There’s no definite answer to how much Google AdWords will cost you, and that’s a good thing.
-It means that you can customize your budget to fit your needs and spend as much as you can afford.
+There’s no definite answer to how much Google Ads will cost you, and that’s a good thing.
+It means that you can customise your budget to fit your needs and spend as much as you can afford.
 What matters is that you learn how to create high-quality campaigns and manage them effectively.